jsdealy/latin/miscellae/guideToLatinConversation.md

 does it look to you?
 Quid tibi nomm est? ('Plant.)
 What is your name^ Quid tu hominis es?
 (T6r.)
 What man art thou?
 Quod is always followed by a substantive in the same case.
 Quod scefus enmmisit?
 What crime has he committed?
-In- terrogative pronouns are used only with nouns which are expressed, in the cases which have the same form for the masculine and neuter.
+Interrogative pronouns are used only with nouns which are expressed, in the cases which have the same form for the masculine and neuter.
 Thus we say: Cui rei studes? de qua re loqueris? and not Cui studes? de quo loqueris?